-AVERAGE VOLUME PER LOG - Log quality and log value are determined by a size code.
-The size code is determined by the average volume per 16-foot log (AV/L) segment (the industry standard preferred short log length).
+AVERAGE VOLUME PER LOG-Log quality and log value are determined by a size code.
+The size code is determined by the average volume per 16-foot log (AV/L) segment (the industry standard preferred short-log length).
 However, not all species have size codes (for example, hem/fir and incense cedar).
 For those species requiring a size code, only one size code may be reported in a quarter.
 Do not report multiple size codes for the same species on an operation in a reporting quarter.
-If you are reporting multiple harvests from the same harvest plan or contract in the same quarter, you must calculate the average net volume per 16-foot log (AV/L).
-The average volume per log is calculated by dividing the net Scribner volume for the species (harvested in the quarter) by the total number of 16-foot short-log scaling segments for the species.
-The number of scaling segments shall be determined by dividing the total number of linear feet, for each species, by 16.
+If you are reporting multiple harvests from the same harvest plan or contract in the same quarter, you must calculate the AV/L. The AV/L is calculated by dividing the net Scribner volume for the species (harvested in the quarter) by the total number of 16-foot short-log scaling segments for the species.
+The number of scaling segments shall be determined by dividing the total number of linear feet (LF), for each species, by 16.

-Example: In the reporting quarter, the pine linear feet totals 1126 linear feet divided by 16 feet equals 70.375 16-foot logs (1,126 L.F. ÷ 16' = 70.375 16-foot logs).
-The pine volume totals 20 MBF divided by 70 whole 16-foot log segments equals 0.286 MBF per log, or 286 board feet per log (20 MBF ÷ 70 whole 16-foot log segments = 0.286 MBF/log).
-The column labeled Volume Per Log in either Tables G or S shows this translates into a Size Code 2 quality log for the pine.
+Example: In the reporting quarter, the pine LF totals 1126 LF divided by 16 feet, which equals 70.375 16-foot logs (1,126 LF \div 16' = 70.375 16-foot logs).
+The pine volume totals 20 MBF divided by 70 whole 16-foot log segments, which equals 0.286 MBF per log, or 286 board feet per log (20 MBF \div 70 whole 16-foot log segments = 0.286 MBF/log).
+The column labeled Volume Per Log in either Table G or S shows this translates into a Size Code 2 quality log for the pine.
 Cull logs are excluded when making this determination.
 When the AV/L is determined from a cruise or other statistical sample prior to logging, it shall remain fixed for reporting purposes during the life of the operation.

-TABLES - Harvest value tables provide the taxpayer with information necessary for reporting the timber yield tax.
+TABLES-Harvest value tables provide the taxpayer with information necessary for reporting the timber yield tax.
 The following are included:

-- Table 1: Miscellaneous Harvest Values
+Table 1: Miscellaneous Harvest Values

-- Table G: Green Timber
+• Table G: Green Timber

-- Table S: Salvage Timber
+· Table S: Salvage Timber

 The prices are expressed as a dollar amount per thousand (M) board feet or other unit of measure.
-Species codes and units of measure are shown in the tables for preparation of the Timber Tax Harvest Report.
+Species codes and units of measure for completing CDTFA-401-APT, Timber Tax Harvest Report, are shown in the tables on pages 7, 8, and 9.
 Adjustments to value may be available, if the requirements in the ADJUSTMENTS instructions below the table are met.

-VALUE ADJUSTMENTS - All qualifying timber harvest operations with low volume harvests may be eligible for a reduction of harvest value from that shown in the Harvest Values Schedule.
-The Small Total Volume criteria and adjustment amounts are shown at the bottom of Tables S and G. There are no value adjustments for Table 1, Miscellaneous Harvest Values.
+VALUE ADJUSTMENTS-All qualifying timber harvest operations with low volume harvests may be eligible for a reduction of harvest value from that shown in the Harvest Values Schedule.
+The Small Total Volume criteria and adjustment amounts are shown at the bottom of Table S and G. There are no value adjustments for Table 1, Miscellaneous Harvest Values.
 The low average volume per acre adjustment is only available to Green Timber found in Table G; both adjustments may be used if the operation meets the applicable criteria.
 To determine the average net volume per acre, divide the total net volume harvested during the reporting quarter by the actual acres harvested during the quarter.